-Walks up the directory structure until an SConstruct, Sconstruct, Sconstruct, Sconstruct.py or sconstruct.py file is found, and uses that as the top of the directory tree.
+Walks up the directory structure until an SConstruct, Sconstruct, sconstruct, SConstruct.py sconstruct.py or sconstruct.py file is found, and uses that as the top of the directory tree.
 If no targets are specified on the command line, only targets at or below the current directory will be built.